MTUS/mt-net/Core/README.md

 * **ContentList:** A list of ContentItems.
 This class is provided to filter unpublished and private content from content collections.

 * **ContentRepository:** The main repository for content.
-Parses the data files and turns them into ContentItems, indexes them by path, then provides querying facilities  to return specific content and content lists.
+Parses data files, turns them into ContentItems, indexes them by path, then provides querying facilities  to return specific content and content lists.

 Configuration
 -------------

 * **dataPath:** Location to the directory of data files.
 Required.
+This can be absolute, or prefixed with a tilde which will make it relative from the base directory of the AppDomain (which, for a website, is the web root).

 * **defaultFileName:** The directory default filename that should be removed from paths (defaults to "index.html").
+This ensures that content in default files will be indexed under the correct path.

 * **manifestFilename:** The name of the core data file (defaults to "manifest.xml").